Keswick School Photo

-The best top ranked private elementary schools in Albemarle County, VA include Charlottesville Catholic School, Keswick School and Mountaintop Montessori School.
+The top ranked private elementary schools in Albemarle County, VA include St. Anne's-belfield School, Regents School of Charlottesville, and Charlottesville Catholic School.

-17% of private elementary schools in Albemarle County, VA are religiously affiliated (most commonly Catholic and Christian).
+14% of private elementary schools in Albemarle County, VA are religiously affiliated (most commonly Christian and Catholic).

 School